You are hereStealth Growing: How to NOT get Caught Growing Weed

 In the U.S., many states have their own laws on how marijuana is treated.
 Some states will send marijuana users to jail for years, some will give them counseling, others will just give a fine, and some do nothing at all.

 However, it’s important to remember that marijuana is still illegal according to U.S. federal law, as well as the law of most countries.
-In fact, cannabis is still classified as 'Schedule 1' to the US federal government; Schedule 1 is the highest (worst) classification a drug can have, and cannabis shares the classification with hard drugs like Methamphetamine and Heroin.
+In fact, cannabis is still classified as 'Schedule 1' with the US federal government; Schedule 1 is the highest (worst) classification a drug can have, and cannabis shares the classification with hard drugs like Methamphetamine and Heroin.
 Although this classification is obviously motivated by reasons other than public safety, it's important to remember that you can still be prosecuted and jailed just the same.

 It’s imperative that every grower spend at least a little time making sure they know the laws that apply to them to help minimize the risk of being prosecuted.
 Here are some resources to get you started: